charlenexu20/car-car/README.md

 8. Visit http://localhost:3000 in the browser.

 ## Inventory microservice

 **URL and port:** http://localhost:8100/

+The Inventory microservice allows the users to create manufacturer, vehicle model, and automibile.
+Users can also check the manufacturers list, vehicle models list, and automobiles list.

+### Models
+* Manufacturer
+* VehicleModel
+* Automobile

 ## **Manufacturers**
 | Action              | Method | URL                                    |